windicss/windicss-analysis/README.md

 ### VS Code Extension

-> Beta support added with version 0.8.0, please provide any issues regarding this feature in this repo.
+From v0.8.0 of [Windi CSS Intellisense](https://github.com/windicss/windicss-intellisense), it has this analyser built-in.

-- Open source root of a project using windicss.
+- Open a project using Windi CSS in VS Code
-- Open VS Code Command Pallette
+- Open the Command Palette (⇧⌘P / Ctrl+Shift+P)
 - Run command: `Windi CSS: Run & Open Analysis`
-- See Analyser in Second Editor Column
+- See Analyser in the second editor column

 ### Online Preview